PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Proposed Benchmark

 \subsection{Dataset}

-Since the scarcity of polymer conformation datasets is a major factor causing this area to be largely unexplored, we invest significant effort to construct a high-quality dataset of over 50,000 polymers with conformations (about 2,000 atoms per conformation) from molecular dynamics simulations.
-Here, the initial polymer structures of molecular dynamics simulations are generated using RDKit~\cite{landrum2013rdkit} and AmberTools~\cite{salomon2013overview}, followed by energy minimization and equilibration in the NVT ensemble with a 1 fs time step for a total duration of 5 ns (5,000,000 steps).
-Each simulation trajectory is obtained using the General AMBER Force Field with the GROMACS package~\cite{van2005gromacs}.
+Since the scarcity of polymer conformation datasets is a major factor causing this important research area to remain largely unexplored, we have invested significant effort to construct a high-quality dataset of over 50,000 polymers with conformations (about 2,000 atoms per conformation) through molecular dynamics simulations~\cite{afzal2020high}.
+In particular, the initial polymer structures of molecular dynamics simulations are generated using RDKit~\cite{landrum2013rdkit} and AmberTools~\cite{salomon2013overview}, followed by energy minimization and equilibration in the NVT ensemble with a 1 fs time step for a total duration of 5 ns (5,000,000 steps).
+Besides, each simulation trajectory is obtained using the General AMBER Force Field with the GROMACS package~\cite{van2005gromacs}.
 In addition, the number of repeating units within the polymer conformation ranges from approximately 20 to 100 for most polymers, with a small portion extending beyond 100.
+More details about this dataset can be found in Appendix~\ref{App: dataset}.